DongzhuXu/5G_measurement/README.md

 **Note that please refer to the README.md in each folder for detailed tutorials on using the measurement tools and dataset.**

 # Statement
-The ownership of this dataset belongs to our team, and researchers should indicate the source-link when using it.
+Please indicate the source-link when using it and cite our SIGCOMM paper.
 Also, please contact
 **xdz9601@bupt.edu.cn** for any questions.
 We will provide you with as detailed answers as possible.